sfc-aqua/gosc-graph-state-generation/README.md

 ## Features

-Substrate Scheduler create graph states using stabilizer formalism.
-In the current version, it provides 3 reduces the time steps required to create a graph state via stabilizer formalism (Note that the time step here is the total number of steps required to create the graph state considering the parallel measurement of the stabilizers) :
+`Substrate Scheduler` creates graph states using stabilizer formalism.
+In the current version, it provides 3 optimzers to reduce the time steps required to create a graph state via stabilizer formalism (note that the time step here is the total number of steps required to create the graph state considering the parallel measurement of the stabilizers) :

 - pre_mapping_optimizer